verus-lang/paper-sosp24-artifact/site/guide.md

 The paper draft is at [https://verus-lang.github.io/paper-sosp24-artifact/assets/paper-20240821-212701-e33099e.pdf](https://verus-lang.github.io/paper-sosp24-artifact/assets/paper-20240821-212701-e33099e.pdf).
 For artifact evaluators, a list of the changes from the accepted version is at [https://github.com/verus-lang/paper-sosp24-artifact/blob/main/ae/paper-draft-changes.md](https://github.com/verus-lang/paper-sosp24-artifact/blob/main/ae/paper-draft-changes.md).

-**This artifact references external repositories with open source versions of Verus and the use cases presented.
+**This artifact references external repositories with open-source versions of Verus and the use cases presented.
 The artifact uses fixed commits (or "refspecs" / SHAs) which are also listed here: [https://github.com/verus-lang/paper-sosp24-artifact/blob/main/external-repository-versions.md](https://github.com/verus-lang/paper-sosp24-artifact/blob/main/external-repository-versions.md).**

 # Overview and technical requirements